 Some of St. Paul’s Agape Outreach volunteers on the steps of Isaiah House

 On the 4th Monday of each month women and men from St. Paul’s cook and serve a meal at Isaiah House in Santa Ana.
 Isaiah House is a Catholic Worker homeless shelter primarily for women, but also serving families, seniors and disabled women.
-They are open all day, 365 days a year, and provide a warm place to stay for up to 120 people each night.
+They are open all day, 365 days a year, and provide a warm place for homeless women and children to stay.
 Leia and Dwight Smith manage Isaiah House and Nancy is the in-house chef.
 The staff and volunteers at Isaiah House feel they were brought together in an attempt to say, “Who is Jesus?” without using words.
 They aren’t paid for what they do but do it out of gratitude for Christ.
 What a blessing they have been to so many people!